alexwholland/SENG-275/Assignment 2/assignment_2a.md

 All ECE courses are prerequisites for any SENG course

-- T1: Student selects ECE prerequisites before SENG
+- T1: Student selects all ECE prerequisites before a SENG course
+- T2: Sudent selects some ECE courses before a SENG course
+- T3: A user selects ECE prerequiesites after registering for SENG courses and receiving an error
-- T2: Student selects only ECE courses
+- T4: Student selects only ECE courses
-- T3: Student selects only SENG courses
+- T5: Student selects only SENG courses

 **3. R: Range**